 This Senior Software Engineer and Co-Founder of Codility might not get enough sleep, but he makes sure that the non-techies at Codility can keep up with our Software Engineers by offering them basic programming classes.
 Tomasz Waleń has been involved with Codility almost from day one.
 When he is not in the office he teaches Computer Science at the University of Warsaw.
 In his limited free time he takes pictures of Warsaw by night.

 Q: What does your typical day involve at Codility?

-Q: If you could give your position any name, what would it be?
+Q: If you could add anything to our office, what would it be?

-Q: What has been your funniest moment at Codility?
+Q: What has been your biggest achievement here at Codility?

 Q: You have a final 60 seconds.
 Brag about something.

 TW: I can boast that I had a chance to play on an Odra computer—a Polish machine from the 1970s.
 Naturally, I did not play on it in the 70s, but in the 90s, and the computer I played on was one of the last working ones.